reidlai/cloudedge-template/README.md

 ## License

-This project is under a proprietary license.
+This project is licensed under the MIT License.
 See [LICENSE.md](./LICENSE.md) for details.